 Report a wildlife crime

 Cornwall Wildlife Trust has no legal power to stop any direct threats to wildlife.
-If you witness a suspected wildlife crime in action, please report it to the Police immediately by calling Devon and Cornwall Police Wildlife Crimes on 08705 777444.
-In all other instances and non-emergencies, call 101 for the non-emergency service and ask to speak to your local Wildlife Crime Officer.
-To remain anonymous, call Crimestoppers on 0800 555 111.
+If you witness a wildlife crime in an emergency situation, always dial 999.
+Otherwise please report it to the Police in one of the following ways:

 Find out more about taking action for wildlife by visiting our 'Be a Wildlife Hero' page.